-The Volt electric car has a backup engine to extend its typical 35-mile electric range.
-It is quick, quiet, and responsive, with a taut ride.
-Once the lithium-ion battery is depleted, the 1.4-liter engine acts as a generator to extend the range by 315 miles.
-Recharging take 4 hours using a 240-volt supply and 10 hours with 120 volts.
-We averaged the equivalent of 99 mpg in electric mode and 32 mpg when it switched over to gasoline.
-The four-seat capacity limits practicality, the rear seat is cramped, and visibility is poor.
-For 2015, the battery storage capacity is increased from 16 kWh to 17.1, likely leading to more EV-only miles.
+An electric car with a backup engine to extend its typical 35-mile electric range, the Volt is quick, quiet, and responsive, with a taut ride.
+Its four-seat capacity limits practicality, the rear seat is cramped, and visibility is poor.
+Once the lithium-ion battery is depleted, the 1.4-liter engine acts as a generator to extend the range by 315-miles.
+We averaged the equivalent of 99-mpg in electric mode and 32-mpg--on premium--when it switched over to gasoline.
+Recharging takes 4-hours using a 240-volt supply and 10-hours with 120-volts.
+For 2015, the battery storage capacity is increased from 16-to 17.1-kWh, probably leading to more EV-only miles.
 Reliability has been average.
 A 2016 redesign brings increased electric range and an improved control layout.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Chevrolet Blog Content

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets